apache/nuttx/boards/arm/lpc17xx_40xx/olimex-lpc1766stk/README.txt

       (gdb) target remote localhost:3333

     NOTE:  The name of your GDB program may differ.
-For example, with the CodeSourcery toolchain, the ARM GDB would be called arm-none-eabi-gdb.
+For example, with the ARM EABI toolchain, the ARM GDB would be called arm-none-eabi-gdb.

     After starting GDB, you can load the NuttX ELF file: